-Many manufacturers state that their is safe but if you read more closely, they recommend hand washing.
-While the will not damage your and pots, the harsh detergent might them a bit.
+Many manufacturers state that their stainless steel cookware is dishwasher safe but if you read more closely, they recommend hand washing.
+While the dishwasher will not damage your stainless steel pan and pots, the harsh detergent might stain them a bit.

 Washing these pots by hand is not difficult if you follow this method.